J35P312/AMYCNE/README.md

 # AMYCNE

 AMYCNE is a copy number estimation toolkit, designed for WGS data.
-It contains three modules. genotyping, which is used to estimate the copy number in one or more target region. annotation, which is used to estimate the copy number across structural variants stored in a vcf file, and annotates each variant with its copy number.
-The third module is the call module, this module is used to detect large CNVs
+It contains modules for genotyping of copy number, counting the number of chromosomes, annotating vcf files, and calling CNVs.
+The input of AMYCNE is tab files produced by TIDDIT.

 # Installation

 AMYCNE requires scipy and numpy.
+These two packages may be installed using pip:

+	pip install numpy
+	pip install scipy

 AMYCNE has been tested on python 2.7.11, but might run on older versions of python as well.
 To improve the performance of AMYCNE, the code of AMYCNE may be compiled using cython:

 python setup.py build_ext --inplace

 # Run
+Type the following for a list of modules:

+    python AMYCNE.py

 The following section decribes the basic commands for running AMYCNE, for more info, use the --help flag for each module.
 Each module requires a coverage file and a gc content file, having the same bin size.